kumalg/ledfx-techno/README.md

 # LedFX effects playlist helper

-Personal helper project for creating LedFX effects playlist synced with video player using LedFX API.
+A personal assistant project that aims to activate LedFX effects on LED strips/devices at specific moments in the video using LedFX API + React/ReactPlayer.